Best TV series to watch on Netflix right now (July 2020)

 Recently added to Netflix, this BBC Two comedy from Catastrophe’s Sharon Horgan looks at the exhausting life of a middle-class mum Julia (Anna Maxwell Martin), who struggles to juggle the demands of her job and her children whilst navigating the catty world of school-gate politics.

-The third series of this BBC Two comedy is due out later this year, leaving you plenty of time to sink your teeth into this hilarious take on the stress of parenthood.
+The third series is due out later this year, leaving you plenty of time to sink your teeth into this hilarious take on the stress of parenthood.

 Spaced